-- Staff will remove your Reserve materials at the end of every semester.
-You will need to email the appropriate staff person to re-activate a course reserve list.
-See the contact list in the upper right.
+- Staff remove Reserve materials at the end of every semester.
+Please email reserves staff to re-activate a course reserve list.

-- We will not scan articles that are available on the Internet or via the library's electronic databases, but we will place appropriate URLs of the articles on E-Reserve.
+- We do not scan articles that are available on the Internet or via the library's electronic databases, but we will place appropriate URLs of the articles on E-Reserve

 Books & Instructor's Materials

 - You may request scans of personal materials for electronic reserves.
 We may only scan limited portions of materials that are under copyright.
 If you hold copyright to these materials, please let us know.

 - We cannot place the following materials on Reserve: coursepacks, reference books, books from the Medical Center Library, Law Library, Ford Library,TRLN SHARE or books sourced through Interlibrary loan.
 However, we can usually scan limited portions of these materials for use as electronic reserves.